 You can take out an unemployment insurance policy from an unemployment insurance fund, known as an “A-kasse”.

-These unemployment insurance funds are private associations that are associated with trade unions and other professional organisations.
+Unemployment insurance funds are private associations that are associated with trade unions and other professional organisations.

 Please note that a membership of an unemployment insurance fund is voluntary in Denmark.
 Because of that you are NOT automatically insured against unemployment.